link422/F24_Team3_TennisBallCollector/Reports/Conceptual Design.md

 ### RC Controller

-The RC Controller System section shall focus using a wireless connection to operate the dc motors attached on the collector.
-The raspberry pi shall have a  2.4 GHz USB nano reciever connection that will accept inputs from the controller.
-The coding in this section will properly allow the collector to move foward, in reverse, and turn left or right.
+The RC Controller System section shall use a wireless controller to operate the DC motors and Dual Shaft wheels attached on the collector.
+- Shall use a Gamepad as a wireless controller.
+- Shall utilize a 2.4 GHz USB nano reciever to communicate to the Raspberry Pi.
+- Shall properly allow the collector to move foward, to move in reverse, and be able to turn left or right.
+- Shall includes encryption, message integrity, and access control using AES-128 bit encryption
+- Controls shall undergo enderance, environmental conditioning, and fault condition test to demonstrate its safety and resiliance
+- Controls shall undergo all required tests in IEC 60730, with results documented to verify compliance with each relevant safety, performance, and reliability requirement

 ### Motors Systems

-The Motor Systems subsystem section shall focus on the mobility of the DC motors.
-Ensuring the connections between the raspberry and the dc motors are correct.
-The rotation of the motors shall be place on the wheels controlling the movement of the collector without any manual help.
-The dc motors will be recieving input form the RC controller system.
-THe motor will be connected to the Raspberry Pi via PWM connection.
-It shall be expected to continuely control the movement of the tennis ball collector in conjenction of the controller.
+The Motor Systems subsystem section shall increase the mobility of the Tennis Ball Collector by adding DC motors to the already established wheels.
+- The DC motors [4] shall be connected to the power supply and Raspberry Pi.
+- THe Dual Shaft Wheels [5] shall be connected by the Raspberry Pi.
+- The rotation of the motors shall control the movement of the collector without any manual help.
+- The DC motors shall recieve it's directions from the RC controller system.
+- Shall continuely control the movement of the tennis ball collector.
+- Shall operate continuously at rated power and rated voltage without exceeding temperature limits, as specified by IEC 60034-1
+- Shall have a data rates based on the frequency: 2.4 GHz up to 250 kbps and 915 MHz, 40 kbps

 ### Counting Sensors Systems

 The Counting Sensor System section shall be expected to detect and keep track of the counted and collected balls while the entire system runs.
+- The Lidar range finder sensor [7] shall have a digital signal connected to the Raspberry Pi.
+- The Sensor shall take an accurate measurement of ball and display this data onto the LCD Display.
-The sensors shall have a digital signal connected to the raspberry pi, causing the sensor to act as an input for the digital display.
-The Sensor will be connected via GPIO pins on the raspberry pi.
+- The Sensor shall be connected via GPIO pins on the Raspberry Pi.
+- Shall enable seamless communication between transducers and the central microprocessor or other connected digital systems.
+- Shall enable remote communication, configuration, and management of transducers over different network protocols.

 ### Counting Display Systems

-The Counting Display Systems section will focus on implementing the seven segments that are expected to display the collected data of the amount of collected tennis balls.
-They will be connected to the raspberry pi and programmed to work in sync with the COunting sensor.
-Since they  with Serial Communication, having the seven segments as outputs.
-The communication protocol will be BCD for the seven segments.
-It shall display an accurate account of collected balls throughout the entire collection process.
+The Counting Display Systems section shall implement a LCD Display that will display the amount of collected tennis balls.
+- The LCD display shall will be connected to the Raspberry Pi and use Serial Communication pins to display collected amounts.
+- LCD display shall be programmed to work in sync with the Counting sensors.
+- It shall display an accurate account of collected balls throughout the entire collection process.

 ### Vibration Systems

+The Vibration Motor Systems section shall intergrate the vibration motor in a way that dirupts cluttered tennis balls in the roller.
+- The DC Vibration Motor [6] shall get it's power directly from the Lithium Polymer Battery.
-The Vibration Motor Systems section will focus on intergrating the vibration motor in a way that dirupts cluttered tennis balls in the roller.
-The communication protocol will be with a PWM motor that will be directly connected to a battery for full expected use.
-The motor shall be expected to run and help with disrupting the collection of balls while the entire system runs.
+- The motor shall be expected to run and help with disrupting the collection of balls while the entire system runs.
+- The methods for measuring and calculating various losses (iron losses, copper losses, etc.) shall be standardized to maintain accuracy and repeatability.
+- Machines mounted according to specified configurations shall maintain compliance with vibration limits to ensure operational stability
+- Machines shall comply with noise limits specified in IEC 60034-9 to reduce environmental noise and meet workplace safety regulations
+- Noise levels shall be measured using standard methods, and machines shall not exceed the specified dB limits when operating under rated conditions
+- Machines shall meet the specified vibration limits to avoid damage or excessive wear.
+Measurements shall be taken at both no-load and rated load conditions to ensure compliance
+- Machines shall undergo vibration testing under standardized conditions to verify that they fall within permissible vibration levels for their class

 ### Power Supply Systems

 The Power Supply Systems section will focus on powering the system and making proper connections for hardware such as the DC motors, vibrating motors, display, and sensors.
+- The 3.7 V Lithium Polymer Rechargeable Battery [12] shall power the hardware of the entire system, including the Raspberry Pi, DC motors, and Vibration motors.
+- The Lithium Rechargeable Battery shall use an Open Frame Battery Charger [3] to gain charge.
-The LP906090JH+PCM+2  battery will be expected to power the hardware of the entire system [12].
-It will be rechargable so it can be used anytime as long as it has charge.
+- Batteries shall be rechargable so it can be used anytime as long as it has charge.
+- Batteries shall include mechanisms to prevent over-discharge, which can lead to cell damage, swelling, or rupture, particularly in lithium-ion batteries.
+- Batteries shall be subjected to mechanical shock, vibration, and thermal cycling tests, ensuring they withstand environmental stresses encountered in transport and use.
+- Cells and batteries shall be constructed in a way that minimizes risks of leakage, rupture, explosion, and fire during intended and foreseeable misuse.

 # Ethical, Professional, and Standards Considerations

 ### 1. IEEE (Institute of Electrical and Electronics Engineers)

 a.
 IEEE 802.15.4 : Wireless specifications as a guideline for simple, short-range, and low-powered wireless connection to use for our RC communications between motor and controller.
   - Shall operates primarily in the 2.4 GHz ISM band, with optional sub-GHz bands in the 915 MHz (North America) ranges
-  - Shall have a data rates based on the frequency: 2.4 GHz up to 250 kbps and 915 MHz, 40 kbps
   - Shall support both 16-bit short addresses and 64-bit extended addresses for unique device identification
-  - Shall includes encryption, message integrity, and access control using AES-128 bit encryption
   - Shall provides options for secure key management and protection of both MAC and PHY layers

 b.
 IEEE 1451 : Family of standards covering smart transducer development and integration which can be applied to sensor-device communication
   - Each smart transducer shall incorporate a Transducer Interface Module (TIM) that connects to the networked system
-  - Shall enable seamless communication between transducers and the central microprocessor or other connected digital systems
-  - Shall enable remote communication, configuration, and management of transducers over different network protocols
   - Each transducer shall include mechanisms to detect and report errors, faults, or malfunctions
   - Shall manage power efficiently to support remote and low-power transducer operation; including sleep modes and power-saving mechanisms, extending the battery life in battery-operated applications

 ### 2. IEC (International Electrotechnical Commission)

 a.
 IEC 60034 : International standards concerning the performance and safety for rotating electrical machines, which will apply to our usage of servo motor
-  - Shall operate continuously at rated power and rated voltage without exceeding temperature limits, as specified by IEC 60034-1
   - The temperature rise of the machine shall not exceed the specified limits for the insulation class when operating under rated conditions
   - Motors and generators shall meet or exceed minimum efficiency levels as defined by IEC 60034-30-1 for specific classes of machines
-  -  The methods for measuring and calculating various losses (iron losses, copper losses, etc.) shall be standardized to maintain accuracy and repeatability
   - Machines shall be classified based on cooling methods, which shall be identified using standardized codes to describe cooling types such as self-cooled (IC 411) or forced air cooling (IC 416)
   - Cooling system shall be capable of maintaining the machine’s temperature within the specified range to prevent overheating under rated operating conditions
-  - Machines mounted according to specified configurations shall maintain compliance with vibration limits to ensure operational stability
-  - Machines shall comply with noise limits specified in IEC 60034-9 to reduce environmental noise and meet workplace safety regulations
-  - Noise levels shall be measured using standard methods, and machines shall not exceed the specified dB limits when operating under rated conditions
-  -  Machines shall meet the specified vibration limits to avoid damage or excessive wear.
-Measurements shall be taken at both no-load and rated load conditions to ensure compliance
-  -  Machines shall undergo vibration testing under standardized conditions to verify that they fall within permissible vibration levels for their class

 b.
 IEC 60730 : International standards focused on safety and performance requirements for automatic control devices which can be applied to considered sensors and RC devices
   -  Controls shall provide protection against electric shock, with enclosures and insulation to prevent users from accidental contact with live parts